Singular sets and parameters of generalized triangle orbifolds: Examples of the generalized triangle orbifolds.

-Let us consider examples for different types of singularities from Theorem~2.4 and find parameters defining corresponding generalized triangle groups.
-Here we will try to give examples, which deserve a particular interest and have previously appeared in different situations.
-Detailed descriptions of some other generalized triangle orbifolds can be found in \cite{Bel_m} and \cite{Bel}.
+We now consider examples for different types of singularities from Theorem~\ref{CT} and find the parameters defining corresponding generalized triangle groups.
+We shall try to choose the examples which may deserve a particular interest or previously appeared in a different context.
+Some othere examples of generalized triangle orbifolds can be found in \cite{Bel_m} and \cite{Bel1}.

 \psfig{file=exA.eps, scale=.75}

 \parbox[b]{0.5\textwidth}{ $ $

 Matrix group: